Battle of Dybbøl: Legacy

+A ceremony of national commemoration is held at Dybbøl on 18 April each year.
+Danish soldiers appear in period uniforms.
+The 140th anniversary (in 2004) was a special event in Denmark.
+Sociologists still refer to the Battle of Dybbøl when commenting on the relationship between Danes and Germans.
 The initial reaction in Denmark was difficult to accommodate psychologically.
 Contemporary newspapers did not blame the soldiers, but the army's return to Copenhagen received no cheering crowds or other acclamations as had occurred after the Danish victory in the First Schleswig War.
-Because the battlefield itself was annexed into the German confederation, Danes were unable to access it.
+Because the battlefield itself was annexed into the German Confederation, Danes were unable to access it.
 Immediately following the war, German monuments started being planned.
 Germans erected the 24-metre Düppel-Denkmal, along with a similar Alsen-Denkmal on the island of Als, to commemorate the battle on what was originally Danish redoubt 4, in the middle of the battlefield.
-The monument at Dybbøl was dedicated 'in eternal memory to the victorious fallen in the storming on the Dybbøl redoubts 18 April 1864'.
+The monument at Dybbøl was dedicated in eternal memory to the victorious fallen in the storming on the Dybbøl redoubts on 18 April 1864.

-While the monument does not explicitly stress a German importance to the battle and depicts heroism on both sides, the monument 'has consistently been interpreted as a victory monument'.
+While the monument does not explicitly stress a German importance to the battle and depicts heroism on both sides, the monument has consistently been interpreted as a victory monument.
 While the architect may have intended the monument as dedicated to the fallen rather than victory, with no direct references to victory itself, both German and Danish commentators – even at the dedication of the monument – have viewed it as representing victory and the greatness of the German nation.
 German victory celebrations took place regularly at the monument, with the Kaiser visiting in 1890.
 Commemorations continued until 1914.
 German visitation to the battlefield was common, as the place was seen as one of the focal points for unification of the many German states.
 A large hotel was built near the site in 1885.

-Evening before the 140th anniversary of the storming of Dybbøl (18 April 1864).
-Danish historical reenactors on the national memorial in front of a campfire drinking coffee just before the actual performance.

 Four communal graves were established for the fallen soldiers.
-Markers placed in 1865 carry a text in German, 'stating "here rest [number] courageous Danes/Prussians"'.
+Markers placed in 1865 carry a text in German, stating "here rest [number] courageous Danes/Prussians".
 Officers were, over the years, further honoured with burial markers at different locations in the fortifications, with exception of Prussian Private Carl Klinke, who was made into a national hero.
 Carl Klinke (1840-1864) who is said to have run onto the redoubt carrying explosives and igniting them by the palisades thus killing himself and blowing a hole into the Danish redoubt, was immortalized in a poem written by Theodor Fontane (1819–1898).
 Composer Johann Gottfried Piefke (1815-1884) dedicated the Düppeler Sturmmarsch to this battle.